masharzya1/easy-education/replit.md

 - The app is now a full Progressive Web App with install prompt and offline capabilities
 - Admin routes require proper authentication to access
 - Push notifications work in Chrome, Edge, Firefox, and Safari (macOS & iOS 16.4+)
-- PWA install prompt appears 3 seconds after first visit on non-installed devices
+- PWA install button appears 1 second after first visit and persists if app not installed
 - All admin dashboard pages use responsive, compact layouts for mobile compatibility